The Address Bar is one of the most important and frequently used elements in your browser. Continue reading to learn more about:

 Customise the Address Bar

-To reset the changes right-click on a button > Customize > Reset Toolbar to Default.
-In case you’ve removed all of the buttons, go to Settings > Appearance > Window Appearance > Toolbar Customization > Reset Navigation Toolbar.
+To reset the changes right-click on a button > Customise > Reset Toolbar to Default.
+In case you’ve removed all of the buttons, go to Settings > Appearance > Window Appearance > Toolbar Customisation > Reset Address Bar.